-A short distance beyond the last crossing of the North Platte at Red Buttes, all the trails came together for the hot, hard haul over Devil's Backbone (also called Avenue of Rocks) to the next good water at
+A short distance beyond the last crossing of the North Platte at Red Buttes, all the trails came together for the hot, hard haul over Devil's

 It is considered by all to be the worst camping ground we had had on the journey.
 Its banks are so perfectly soft that a horse or ox cannot get down to drink without sinking immediately nearly overhead in thick, filthy mud, and [it] is one of the most horrid, swampy, stinking places I ever saw. -William Clayton on Clayton's Slough, 1847 Mormon emigration